Vue vs React – Pick the Ideal One for Your Project

 What is React JS?

-React is a JavaScript package that is free to use and open source and can be used to build simple user interfaces for web applications.
+React is a free, open-source JavaScript package.
+It can be used to build simple user interfaces for web applications.
 Faster development times are made possible by React’s ability to build reusable custom components.
-Furthermore, by making it more search engine friendly, its ability to load web pages becomes smoother.
-It’s a fantastic library that supports the development of both primary and complex enterprise applications.
+Furthermore, making it more search engine friendly also makes it load web pages smoothly.
+It’s a fantastic library.
+It supports the development of both primary and complex enterprise applications.

 Key Features of React